ankidroid/Anki-Android/Database-Structure.md

     type            integer not null,
       -- 0=new, 1=learning, 2=due, 3=filtered
     queue           integer not null,
+      -- -3=sched buried, -2=user buried, -1=suspended,
+      -- 0=new, 1=learning, 2=due (as for type)
-      -- -3=sched buried, -2=user buried, -1=suspended, 0=new, 1=learning, 2=due, 3=in learning, next rev in at least a day
-    due             integer not null,
+      -- 3=in learning, next rev in at least a day after the previous review due             integer not null,
      -- Due is used differently for different card types:
      --   new: note id or random int